keane-fernandes/c-turtle/README.md

 I noticed the lack of fun and interactive ways to learn ARM assembly and thought I'd do something about it.
 Moreover, rather than developing something completely novel, it made more sense to repurpose and extend the base LOGO language to incorporate basic assembly instructions and take advantage of its existing features.
 I believe this is an important aspect in software engineering, where it is important to add value by taking advantage of current technologies and repurposing them.

-Moreover, most modern programming languages have pretty much abstracted away the intricacies of code, with modern day developers having almost little, to no clue as to what is happening at the assembly level.
+Moreover, most modern programming languages have pretty much abstracted away the intricacies of code, with modern day developers having almost no clue as to what is happening at the assembly level.
 This program should hopefully act as some sort of taster to assembly.

 I have included some examples in this [folder](../assembler/samples) so kindly do check it out!